-13 Ways to Remove Odors Naturally and Inexpensively
+13 Ways To Remove Odors Naturally and Inexpensively

 Don’t hide nasty odors with expensive scents.
-Clean, fresh and breathable air is possible all year round and achievable on a budget.
+Clean, fresh, and breathable air is possible all year round and achievable on a budget.
 Consider the following tips.

 Living in a condo has many advantages, but one drawback is the lingering after-effects of unpleasant odors.
-That’s a problem easily solved during the spring and autumn months when doors and windows can be flung open, but more challenging during bouts of extreme cold and hot temperatures.
+That’s a problem easily solved during the spring and autumn months when doors and windows can be flung open, but more challenging during extreme cold and hot temperatures.

-I could invest in any one of the air fresheners that grace the shelves of local grocery, hardware, and department stores.
+I could invest in any one of the air fresheners that grace the shelves of the local grocery, hardware, and department stores.
 And I would be in good company.
 According to a study released by the Natural Resources Defense Council (NRDC), nearly 75 percent of American households use spray, plug-in, or stand-alone liquid and gel air fresheners with such tantalizing names as Summer Breeze, Lilac Dream, and Green Apple.

 Unfortunately, many consumers equate these quick fixes with a clean, sanitized, and germ-free environment, ignoring the additional chemical imprint on homes and the environment.

-Clean, fresh and breathable air is possible all year round and achievable on a budget.
+Clean, fresh, and breathable air is possible all year round and achievable on a budget.
 Consider the following tips.

-Inexpensive Ways to Remove Odors Naturally
+Inexpensive Ways To Remove Odors Naturally

 1. Change or clean all filters on air conditioners, air purifiers, dehumidifiers, and furnaces.
 Replace the bag and change the filter on your vacuum.